Blog Post

 What is a Service Orchestration and Automation Platform (SOAP): Six Key Components

-In August 2021, Gartner published their second Market Guide for Service Orchestration and Automation Platforms (SOAP).
+In September 2024, Gartner published their inaugural Magic Quadrant for Service Orchestration and Automation Platforms (SOAP).
 A continuing evolution and transformation of traditional Workload Automation (WLA) tools, SOAP solutions choreograph and manage applications and infrastructures across an enterprise-wide hybrid IT environment.

 SOAPs help I&O leaders support the business via a combination of workflow orchestration, workload automation, and resource provisioning.
 In addition, they enable self-service adoption, integrate with DevOps toolchains, and improve real-time automation.
 SOAPs accomplish this by interpreting and executing sequences built across and between on-premises, private cloud, and public cloud environments.